netbox-community/netbox-operator/README.md

 - kind
 - docker cli

+## Installation methods

+There are several ways to install NetBox Operator on your Cluster:

+- NetBox Operator Helm Chart.
+More information: <https://github.com/netbox-community/netbox-chart/>
+- Manifests in <config/default> of this repo.
+Make sure to first set the correct image using `kustomize edit set image controller=<correctimage>`.
+Images can be found on the Releases page on GitHub
+- The Makefile targets in this repository.
+- For debugging and developing, please read further below.

 # How to use NetBox Operator

 ## Running both NetBox Operator and NetBox on a local kind cluster